Skip navigation

 Equity isn’t a new thing.
 It’s not a fad that will eventually die out.
 It’s been around for decades and is something that Dr. Martin Luther King, Jr. championed back in the fifties and sixties.

-MLK Day, on January 16, is a great time to reflect on the work Reverend King did to promote racial equality and consider what more needs to be done to create equity for all.
+MLK Day, is a great time to reflect on the work Reverend King did to promote racial equality and consider what more needs to be done to create equity for all.

 What is Martin Luther King Day?